jrottenberg/check_jenkins/README.md

     }

-I'd recomend put the various scripts in folder defined with `$USER2$` in resource.cfg
+I'd recommend to put the various scripts in a folder defined with `$USER2$` in resource.cfg, to avoid having it with system package based checks in `$USER1$`